aklin/aklin.github.io/_posts/2017-09-12-two-dimensional-grid-with-oracle.md

 ## Generating a 2D Grid

-At first I thought I should translate the Java logic into the SQL, so I started by making a grid.
-Let's make it 3x3 for simplicity.
+At first, I thought I should translate the Java logic into the SQL, so I started by making a grid.
+Here I'll make it 3x3 for simplicity.
-Initially I started with a single side:
+Initially, I started with a single side:

 ```sql
 SELECT rownum X FROM dual  CONNECT BY LEVEL <= 3
 ```

-then I joined this query back onto a copy of itself, and named the two sub-queries appropriately:
+I then `JOIN`ed this query back onto the same statement, and named the two appropriately:

 ```sql
 SELECT *